ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Is there anything I should be doing now?

 Keep up to date with information and check out your fellow medics before you come to St Andrews by joining our official “St Andrews Medic Freshers 2020” Facebook page.
 During the year this will also be a platform for lots of posts about upcoming events, elections and lots more.
 If you have any questions for us, you can:

 - Pop Butemed Soc (our society profile, add us!) a message on Facebook

-- Email me directly at email@example.com (during term-time you can email our secretary on firstname.lastname@example.org)
+- Before Fresher’s Week you can email me directly at firstname.lastname@example.org.
+During term-time you can email our secretary on email@example.com

-- Check out our website butemedicalsociety.co.uk which we’ll update closer to Fresher’s week with all the details about upcoming events and our new committee members (dressed in snazzy navy polo shirts)
+- Check out our website butemedicalsociety.co.uk which we’ll update closer to Fresher’s week with details about upcoming events and our new committee members (dressed in snazzy navy polo shirts)